 The main orientation for all students takes place during the first few days the program.
 Orientation includes informational, cultural, and social activities to acquaint students with each other and with life and business culture in Madrid.
 All aspects of the program are covered in detail during these meetings.
 In addition, students will attend orientation sessions at Nebrija University as well.
 Students will take intensive Spanish classes at Nebrija for the first few weeks of the program.
 Internships and classes begin after orientation

 Madrid offers a wide range of internships with cultural and business organizations for students with strong Spanish skills.
-Since the 1970s we have provided internship placements for our students initiating their professional life for a better future.
 All students work at their internships for at least 20 hours per week.
 We are always expanding our offerings, and we pride ourselves on our personalized approach.

 In Madrid students attend Nebrija University’s Hispanic Studies Program.
 The first few weeks are devoted to intensive Spanish classes.
 The student’s level in Spanish determines the classes that they take.